alonsoir/AironmanGPT/README.md

 The app lets you to run commands from your system and output the results to the llm.
 Just run command=your-command.

 The app lets you to run command from your system and NOT output to the llm.
 Just run a command and see the results.
+For security shakes, i will permit just inofensive commands from the host.

+The app lets you to talk with the system as a normal chatGPT.
+The output will be sent to the llm

 The app lets you to target a specific ip/range, which is the one that you want to scan.
 Basically it will run a bunch of commands, output to the llm each output to feed it and give you the results.
 Just run target=your-target.

+The system will use openAI and premAI as llms.
+Actually i recommend to use premAI and remm-slerp-l2-13b as llm.
+OpenAI is quite annoying, actually, and premAI provides a lot of different options.
+I will test it with differents other llm engines, like Mythalion-13b.

 At some point I will create a make file to have all the dependencies ready.
 DONE!